Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 * Edna cannot read SSN or credit card information unmasked.
 In addition, all her actions are logged.

 #### Role: Doctor
->   **Name:** Dr. Chris Aston is the clinic’s doctor.
-He is responsible for
->   patient care, he will be entering patient history and treatment information.
->   Chris can update information for patients.
+Dr. Chris Aston is the clinic’s doctor.
+He is responsible for patient care, he will be entering patient history and treatment information.
+Chris can update information for patients.

 |Item      |Example|
 |----------|------|